dixitt5/maverick/README.md

 ## 🚀 Vision <a name = "vision"></a>

-At Zeststream, our vision is to revolutionize the gaming industry by harnessing the power of blockchain technology and creating an immersive and inclusive ecosystem for gamers worldwide.
+At Maverick, our vision is to revolutionize the gaming industry by harnessing the power of blockchain technology and creating an immersive and inclusive ecosystem for gamers worldwide.
 We aim to overcome the challenges faced by the GameFi sector by providing a cutting-edge live streaming platform, streamlining tournament organization, and fostering a dynamic and sustainable economy for players.

 Our vision is to empower gamers by offering a seamless and interactive streaming experience, where they can share their gameplay, engage with a global community, and showcase their skills.
 By leveraging blockchain technology, we ensure transparency, security, and ownership of digital assets, creating a trustless environment for all participants.